emilyriehl/yoneda/src/simplicial-hott/03-simplicial-type-theory.rzk.md

 # 3. Simplicial Type Theory

-These formalisations correspond in part to Section 3 of RS17 paper.
+These formalisations correspond in part to Section 3 of the RS17 paper.

 This is a literate `rzk` file: